All the ways to use your phone with one hand

 You may be surprised to learn that your phone actually has a one-handed mode built right in, designed to make all those icons easier to reach.
 The iPhone’s version is called Reachability mode, and I find most people enable it by accident and think it’s some sort of glitch, rather than a useful feature.

-That might be why Apple disabled the feature by default in iOS 12, but you can get it back by heading to Settings > General > Accessibility and toggling Reachability on.
-From there, you can either swipe down near the bottom of the screen (on the iPhone X and up) or double-tap—not click, but tap—the home button (on the iPhone 8 and older) to shift your home screen icons down for easy access.
+That might be why Apple disabled the feature by default in iOS 12, but you can get it back by heading to Settings > Accessibility > Touch and toggling Reachability on.
+From there, you can either swipe down near the bottom of the screen (on iPhones without a Home button) or double-tap—not click, but tap—the Home button (on iPhones with this button) to shift your home screen icons down for easy access.

+Many Android phones have their own one-handed mode.
+On Galaxy devices, you’ll find it in Settings > Advanced Features > One-Handed Mode.
+On Pixel phones, the path is a little longer: go to Settings, then System, Gestures, and finally One-handed mode.
 If you want something a bit different, Reachability Cursor is another popular tool, giving you a mouse-like cursor to reach faraway icons on the screen.
-It’s not quite as quick and easy to use as One-Handed Mode, but it’s much simpler to set up since you don’t need any fancy command line work.
-Bottom Quick Settings is a good companion app, too, allowing you to reach Android’s Quick Settings panel from the bottom, rather than the top, of the screen.
+Bottom Quick Settings is a good companion app too, allowing you to reach Android’s Quick Settings panel from the bottom, rather than the top, of the screen.

 Arrange your home screen for one-handed access